Skip to content

 uv pip install poetry && poetry install --extras=local

-# verify you get the cosmos-curate CLI working
+# Verify you get the cosmos-curate CLI working

 cosmos-curate --help